 If you're not sure whether you've already validated your project or not, you can follow steps one and two below.
 If your project is already validated, we'll let you know on the project validation page.

-From your project home page (or any other page in the project), in the upper right-hand corner, click on the three dots to open the project menu.
+From your Projects home page (or any other page in the project), in the upper right-hand corner, click on the three dots to open the project menu.

 Follow the steps to provide the information we need to validate your project.

-Click on "Setup new Crawl" to go directly to the crawl settings page.
+Click on Set up a new crawl to go directly to the crawl settings page.

 Set up a new crawl with a virtual robots.txt

-At the top of the page, make sure the extra settings are shown.
-If the toggle button is gray, click "Show extra settings" to display them.
+At the top of the page, make sure the Extra settings are on.

-We can edit this part to tell OnCrawl bot to only follow some URLs on the website, for example to follow only links starting with http://www.oncrawl.com/blog/, proceed as follows:
+We can edit this part to tell Oncrawl bot to only follow some URLs on the website, for example to follow only links starting with https://www.oncrawl.com/blog/, as follows:

-We can now save the configuration.
-At this time, a check is performed to ensure that our bot will be able to crawl the website with the given settings.
+You can now save the configuration.
+At this time, a check is performed to ensure that the Oncrawl bot will be able to crawl the website with the given settings.

 Check whether a crawl profile uses a virtual robots.txt